 The first keeper of the light was Octave Dubois, who served from 1899 to 1902.
 He was succeeded by Xavier Charest, who also had a relatively short tenure.
 The keepers most associated with the lighthouse were from the Lavallee family of Quebec City.
 In fact, the island was even referred to locally as Lavallee’s Island or Joey’s Island – Joe Lavallee started serving as keeper in 1905, at the age of thirty-one.

 In the early morning of September 18, 1914, the Black Diamond collier Lingan rammed and sank the government steamer Montgamy in foggy conditions on the St. Lawrence River, twenty-six miles below Quebec.
 The Montgamy was carrying provisions for wireless stations and lighthouses in the Gulf of St. Lawrence and Strait of Belle Isle along with family members of the keepers at Flower Island and Belle Isle who were returning to their stations.
 The passengers were asleep when the incident occurred, and within three minutes the Montgamy was at the bottom of the river.
-Fourteen people perished in the collision including Marie Lavallee, wife of Joe Lavallee, and four of her children, ranging in age from nine to just eight months.
-Emile Lavallee, the oldest of the five Lavalle children, was eleven at the time but was not aboard the vessel.
+Fourteen people perished in the collision including Marie Lavallee, wife of Joe Lavallee, and four of her children, ranging in age from eleven to just eight months.
+Emile Lavallee, who was nine at the time, was with his father at the lighthouse when the accident occurred.
 Second Officer La Chance of the Montmagny perished with two children he was trying to rescue in his arms.

 Joseph Lavallee later remarried and had additional children while serving as keeper at Flower Island.
 Emile Lavallee (known locally as Pete) took over the light when his father retired.
 During the 1960s, he made frequent requests for improvements to the station, which still did not have electricity or indoor plumbing.
-By the time Emile retired in January 1969, plans were in place to close the light station.
+When Emile became ill in 1968, his son Vincent took charge of the light until the station was closed in 1969.
 The light was replaced by a modern, automated facility on Nameless Point.